 Is One Week in Japan enough?

 Realistically speaking, one week in Japan is not enough to explore everything but it is enough time to see many famous attractions and their hidden gems.
 We also took a lot of day trips to other cities.
 We didn’t have time to explore every city in Kansai though.
 If we only have more than one week in Japan, we could even spend 2 days in Hiroshima and Miyajima.
-Even if you can’t explore everything, there’s always a reason to visit Japan again.
-If you are planning your first trip to Japan, here are 10 mistakes to avoid in Japan
+If you are planning your first trip to Japan, there are several great Discover Japan tours available

 *This site contains affiliate links.
 I may receive commissions when you make a purchase from the link I have provided with no additional cost to you as a consumer*